 “This training is chock full of concepts, tips, amazing cases (and a wealth of them), and opportunities for interaction and experiential learning.
 All ED personnel need this training.”Jon S. Berlin, MD, Associate Clinical Professor, Psychiatry & Behavioral Medicine; Emergency Medicine, Medical College of Wisconsin

 The Recognizing and Responding to Suicide Risk in the Emergency Department (RRSR-ED) is a one-day training program for Emergency Department (ED) personnel to improve skills in triaging, screening, assessing, treating and making discharge dispositions for patients at risk of suicide.

 The ED is the prime location for making life-saving interventions.
-As many as one in 10 suicides are by people seen in the ED within two months of their deaths, many with non-psychiatric complaints.
-Using 2014 US data, this amounts to an estimated 4,300 suicides potentially prevented.
-In addition, the number of annual ED visits for self-injury number in the hundreds of thousands; while the number of mental health visits amount to a multiple of that.
+A recent study of over 1,300 people seeking help for recent suicide attempts or ideation found an intervention that incorporates screenings, assessment, and discharge resources.
+Our data finds that over 1 million people attempt or express suicidal ideation annually.
+In addition, the number of annual ED visits for self-injury is in the hundreds of thousands; while the number of mental health visits amounts to a multiple of that.